0187773933/PowerPointInteractiveGamesGenerator/README.md

 - adjust bootstrap columns for drag and drop based on length of longest word
 - auto generate blank slides
 - fix accidental double drop on correct answer overcount
+- wrap into docker server , upload zip of .pptx and images , download zip of html files